MachineLearningForAll/MachineLearningForAll.github.io/amlday.md

 ## 📅 **Get in Touch**

 **Ready to upskill your team?**
-📧 Contact me at [your email] or [your website's contact form link] to discuss how I can tailor a machine learning solution for your organization.
+📧 Contact me by email or via social media to discuss your needs.

 ---